oracle-livelabs/database/23cfree/property-graphs-setup/property-graphs-setup.md

     ![sucessful load](images/successful-load214.png)

 ## Task 4: Alter the schema tables
+Before we begin the rest of the lab, we wanted to emphasize that all of the following queries we are about to do can be achieved in SQL Developer.
+We are using APEX for simplicity and to show how it could be done through here, but these are standardized SQL commands that you could run on other tools, such as SQL Developer or SQL Developer Web.

 1. Click SQL Workshop -> SQL Commands

     ![SQL workshop commands](images/sqlworkshop-commands241.png)

 2. Run each of the following commands one by one.
-You may erase the command sheet after executing.
+You may erase the command sheet after executing by clicking Clear Command.

     ```
-    $ <copy>ALTER TABLE bank_accounts DROP COLUMN ID;</copy>
+    $ <copy>ALTER TABLE bank_accounts DROP COLUMN ID_1;</copy>
     ```
     ![alter bank accounts](images/run242.png)